fromjyce/PythonPrograms/README.md

 ## Running the Programs
 These programs have been tested on Linux

-To c a run gram, navigate to the folder containing the program and run the following command:
+To run a python program, navigate to the folder containing the program and run the following command:
 ```
 python programname.py
 ```